cjdbarlow/bedside-notebook/disease/resp/osa.md

 	~54% reduction in AHI.
 Usually combined with another procedure.

 ###Anaesthetic Considerations
+>* Respiratory and cardiac risk is elevated perioperatively
+> Risk is substantially elevated with unrecognised severe OSA; up to 14x risk of cardiac death, 7x risk of CCF, 3x risk of pneumonia, 2x risk of sepsis, etc.
+> * Treating patients with OSA in the perioperative period appears effective in decreasing their perioperative risk

 * A
 	* CPAP available
 	Ensure CPAP or BiPAP device that the patient uses is brought to hospital and used perioperatively.